bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 ```

 Open a browser and navigate to the http://localhost:7248/account/login url.
+Not bad!
+The Login page of the Blazor WebAssembly application is displayed in the browser.

 ![Login screen](Images/login_screen.png)

 This means we don't need to use the ASP.NET Core runtime Docker image as the base for our final image.
 So, how are we going to serve our files?
 The solution is to use NGINX.